ROSE 0.11.145.192

 Parses program command line switches and arguments.

-The Hello, World! example showed the simplest way to parse a command-line, but this time we'll do something a little more complex.
+The bintut_helloworld example showed the simplest way to parse a command-line, but this time we'll do something a little more complex.
 This time we want to augment the command-line parser so it knows about the switches that this tool supports.
 The parser itself comes from the Sawyer library, part of which is distributed along with the ROSE source code.
 We obtain the default parser from the disassembly and partitioning engine, and augment it with a switch group containing the switches specific to this tool.
 Our "--output" or "-O" switch takes a single argument, a file name that can be any string.
 The "doc" property is the documentation for our switch and will appear in the Unix man page produced by running with "--help".
 Finally, we invoke the parser with our additional switch group on the argument list in argv.
 If the parsing is successful we apply the results to our settings and then return the rest of the command line (probably information about the specimen).

 ROSE_INITIALIZE;